ioccc-src/winner/faq.md

-The _author_JSON_format_version_ would only changed when the overall format of the these files is modified: and then only those who maintain the [official IOCCC web site](https://www.ioccc.org) would be the one to do this in conjunction with changes to [bin directory tools](bin/index.html).
+The _author_JSON_format_version_ would only changed when the overall format of the these files is modified: and then only those who maintain the [official IOCCC website](https://www.ioccc.org) would be the one to do this in conjunction with changes to [bin directory tools](bin/index.html).